asen/smg/docs/index.md

 ##### Index filter

 - Where Index ([described below](#indexes)) itself defines a filter, the index id is a "first class" filter member too.
-So when visiting an Index url one sees the index filter separately from the user filter and the user filter works only within the already filtered by the index objects.
+So when visiting an Index url one sees the index filter separately from the user filter and the user filter works only within the already filtered by the index filter list of objects.
 The UI provides options to remove the index filter or merge it with the user filter resulting in a index-free filter.

 <a name="indexes" />